 Cloth Ribbon: A ribbon bar in the colors of the medal drape with an "M" device may be worn by a Compatriot whose uniformed organization permits wear of such ribbons.

 Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once.
 Oak leaf clusters or other ribbon attachments are not authorized.

 Posthumous Presentation Authorized: The medal and any authorized appurtenances may be presented posthumously.

-National Society Medal of Distinguished Service
+National Distinguished Service Medal